MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

         -r "MyProvider1/MyPlan1, MyProvider2/MyPlan2"
    ```

-Once you create a workspace, you can still add or remove providers using the Azure Portal.
+Once you create a workspace, you can still add or remove providers using the Azure portal.

 ## Change the default storage account for a quantum workspace